Rules and Operation of the Club

 6. Spouses, family and friends of Ordinary members.
 Membership for these applicants would only be withheld in extreme circumstances but is at the discretion of the General Manager of the Club.

 7. Those who do not fall into any of the above categories but have a specific link with the University may apply in writing for membership outlining their connection and where appropriate supplying supporting signatures of existing members.
-Membership for these applicants is at the discretion of the General Manager of the University Club in consultation with the University Club Management Committee (UCMC).
+Membership for these applicants is at the discretion of the General Manager of the University Club.

-The determination of eligibility rules for membership and membership fees for (5, 6 and 7above) including the waiving of said fees are at the discretion of the General Manager in consultation with the UCMC, and they retain the right to change them at any time.
+The determination of eligibility rules for membership and membership fees for (5, 6 and 7above) including the waiving of said fees are at the discretion of the General Manager and they retain the right to change them at any time.

 The proposed methods for members to raise issues, concerns and/or complaints about the Club are set out below: